Estimating distinguishability measures on quantum computers: Performance evaluation of algorithms using a noiseless and noisy quantum simulator

 \subsection{Multiple state discrimination}

 In this section, we discuss the performance of Algorithm~\ref{alg:mult-state-disc-qubit} in the noisy and noiseless scenarios.
 We consider a specific scenario of distinguishing three one-qubit mixed states.
 Recall from Section~\ref{subsec:testStatesChannels} that the one-qubit states are generated by using two layers of the HEA on two qubits.
 We execute this on a qubit system, and hence we use Algorithm~\ref{alg:mult-state-disc-qubit}.
 The algorithm requires twelve qubits in total and three two-qubit measurements.
 The measurement is realized using a parameterized unitary and ancilla qubits.
-By Naimark's extension \cite{N40}, an arbitrary POVM can be realized using this procedure, so that there is no loss in expressiveness.
+By Naimark's extension theorem \cite{N40}, an arbitrary POVM can be realized using this procedure, so that there is no loss in expressiveness.
 The parameterized unitary required employs two layers of the HEA, which acts on three qubits.

 To speed up convergence, we use the SPSA algorithm for the optimization.
-As the true value of the optimal acceptance probability between the three states is assumed to be unknown, we use a stopping criterion as the number of iterations, which we take to be 250~iterations.
+As the true value of the optimal acceptance probability between the three states is assumed to be unknown, we set the stopping criterion to be a maximum number of iterations, which we take to be 250~iterations.

-In Figure~\ref{fig:mult-state-disc-alg}, we plot the results of Algorithm~\ref{alg:mult-state-disc-qubit}.
-The dashed-dotted line represents the optimal acceptance probability of the three states, calculated using the SDP.
+In Figure~\ref{fig:mult-state-disc-alg}, we plot the results of simulating Algorithm~\ref{alg:mult-state-disc-qubit}.
+The dashed-dotted line represents the optimal acceptance probability of the three states, calculated using the semi-definite program corresponding to \eqref{eq:mult-state-discr}.
 The noiseless simulation converges to the known optimal acceptance probability.
 The noisy optimization converges as well, but it does not converge to the known optimal acceptance probability.
 However, similar to the previous sections, the parameters exhibit noise resilience, as indicated by the solid orange line in Figure~\ref{fig:mult-state-disc-alg}.